PapyRGB/Griffith-Group-Project/tests/model_evaluation/results.md

 ## Question 2: Who are the computing faculty administrators?

 **RAG Answer:**
-The computing faculty administrators are Aisling Farrell (aisling.farrell@griffith.ie, 01 – 415 0428) and Tina Kulojevic (tina.kulojevic@griffith.ie, 01 – 416 3329).
+The computing faculty administrators are Aisling Farrell and Tina Kulojevic.

+You can contact:
+- Aisling Farrell at aisling.farrell@griffith.ie or by phone at 01 – 415 0428
+- Tina Kulojevic at tina.kulojevic@griffith.ie or by phone at 01- 416 3329

 **Evaluation (automatic):**
-**Rating:** Correct
+**Rating: Correct**

-**Explanation:** The answer accurately lists the names, email addresses, and phone numbers of the computing faculty administrators as provided in the context.
+**Explanation:** The answer accurately identifies the computing faculty administrators and provides their correct contact information as listed in the context.

 **Human Evaluation**
 _Keep one of the following:_